Taskbar: Microsoft Windows

 With the release of Windows XP, Microsoft changed the behavior of the taskbar to take advantage of Fitts's law by removing a border of pixels surrounding the Start button which did not activate the menu, allowing the menu to be activated by clicking directly in the corner of the screen.
-Icons in the notification area could now be hidden to save space and revealed with the arrow button.For Windows Vista, the taskbar remained functionally the same but received a visual overhaul to align the new Windows Aero design language, introducing transparency effects to the taskbar, and a start button that now slightly overlapped the content displayed above the taskbar.With Windows 7 saw the first major redesign of the taskbar since its introduction with larger application icons, the ability to pin application to the taskbar so that they're shown even if they aren't running, and hiding the application names by default.
+Icons in the notification area could now be hidden to save space and revealed with the arrow button.

+For Windows Vista, the taskbar remained functionally the same but received a visual overhaul to align the new Windows Aero design language, introducing transparency effects to the taskbar, and a Start orb without "start" text that now slightly overlapped the content displayed above the taskbar.

+With Windows 7 saw the first major redesign of the taskbar since its introduction with larger app icons, the ability to pin apps to the taskbar so that they are shown even if they are not active, and hiding app names by default.
 Quick Launch was also disabled by default.
-Users still had the option to show the application labels and reduce the taskbar height to create a taskbar similar to the design used in Windows Vista.
-At the right side of the taskbar, the Aero Peak button was added, allowing users to quickly view the contents of the desktop and their widgets by hovering over the button, or minimize all applications by clicking on it.Windows 8 introduced no functional changes to the taskbar, but replaced the Start button and Aero Peek button with hot corners for desktop users.
+Users still had the option to show the app names again and reduce the taskbar height to create a taskbar similar to the design used in Windows Vista.
+At the right side of the taskbar, the Aero Peak button was added, allowing users to quickly view the contents of the desktop and their widgets by hovering over the button, or minimize all apps by clicking on it.

+Windows 8 introduced no functional changes to the taskbar, but replaced the Start button and Aero Peek button with hot corners for desktop users.
 Tablet users could now use the Charms bar.
 Windows 8.1 restored the Start button, and with Windows 8.1 Update, it was now possible to see Metro apps on the taskbar and pin them, as well as to access the taskbar while on the Start screen.